trilitech/tezos-developer-docs/docs/smart-contracts/views.md

 Views also can't change the contract storage.

 Nodes can run views without creating any operations, which lets off-chain users get a node to run a view and return the result immediately, as a convenient way to get information from a smart contract.

+## Types of views

+Contracts can store the source code of their views either _on-chain_ or _off-chain_:

+  - The code of on-chain views is stored in the smart contract code itself, like entrypoints.
+  - The code of off-chain views is stored externally, usually in decentralized data storage such as IPFS.
+  The contract metadata has information about its off-chain views that consumers such as indexers and other dApps use to know what off-chain views are available and to run them.

+On-chain and off-chain views have the same capabilities and limitations.

 ## Examples